 - Emeritus faculty member;

-The Vice President for Research may grant exceptions under extraordinary conditions to individuals that do not fall under one of the appointments listed above.
+The Vice President for Research and Economic Development may grant exceptions under extraordinary conditions to individuals that do not fall under one of the appointments listed above.

 4.3 General Procedure for Exceptions

 If the chief administrator of a unit (e.g., department chair or unit director) and the next higher-level administrator (e.g., dean) are confident in the abilities of an individual other than a student to serve as a Principal Investigator or Co-Investigator, those administrators may request, in writing to the Vice President of Research and Economic Development, a deviation from policy.
 A request of this type must contain a statement by the administrators that they will assume full responsibility for the actions of that individual in their capacity as a Principal Investigator.
 A separate request for an exception to Principal Investigator status must be processed for each proposal, unless a blanket exception is granted.

 A student who also holds an appropriate non-student appointment at the University, and has written authorization from a committee composed of the Vice President for Research and Economic Development, the dean of the college responsible for the program, and the dean of the graduate college (in the case of a graduate student), may be a Principal Investigator or Co-Investigator on a project.
 Such written authorization must specify all appropriate conditions and limitations.

 4.4 Conflicts with Sponsors